Fall 2025 Wall Decor Trends for Living Room Spaces

 5. Reclaimed Wood Art Panel

-A mirror does more than reflect—it expands the room.
-Learn more about using reflective elements in our guide to mirrors and wall decor designs.
+Mirrors don’t just reflect—they amplify space and light.
+Learn more in our guide to mirrors and wall decor designs.

 8. Grand Statement Clock